Are You Getting Enough Protein? 7 Surprising Signs You Might Have A Deficiency

 - If you're eating processed foods and lots of carbs and sugars, start replacing those with whole foods like three or four servings of fresh meat, fish, chicken, dairy, eggs, plus whole grains, fruits, and vegetables.
 There's great protein in plant foods as well as in animal products.

 - If you're vegan, great protein sources include whole grains, lentils, soy, beans, nuts, seeds, and vegetables.
+(Check out our full list here)

 - If you don’t like protein foods or don’t want to eat them, consider a protein powder supplement made from soy, egg, rice, peas, or whey.